 These two independent research libraries, adjacent to each other in Center City Philadelphia, have complementary collections capable of supporting research in a variety of fields and disciplines relating to the history of the United States and the Atlantic world from the 17th through the 19th centuries, as well as Mid-Atlantic regional history to the present.

-Short-term fellowships support dissertation, postdoctoral, and advanced research.
-The stipend for a short-term fellowship is $2,000, except as noted below.
-Fellowships are tenable for any one-month period between June 1 and May 31.
+Short-term fellowships support dissertation, postdoctoral, and independent research.
+The stipend is $2,500 for a one-month period between June 1 and May 31.

 The Library Company, founded by Benjamin Franklin in 1731 and located in Center City Philadelphia, holds over half a million rare books and graphics that are capable of supporting research in a variety of fields and disciplines relating to the history of the United States and the Atlantic world in the 17th, 18th, and 19th centuries.
 The holdings include the nation’s second largest collection of pre-1801 American imprints and one of the largest collections of 18th-century British books in America.
 Information about the subject strengths of the collections can be found here.